Skip to main content

 Afternoon Tea

-An elegant light meal of finger sandwiches, scones with clotted cream and jam, cakes, and pastries, served with tea.
-A quintessential British experience.
+A light afternoon meal of finger sandwiches, scones with clotted cream and jam, cakes, and pastries, all served with tea.
+About as British as it gets.

 Shepherd's Pie/Cottage Pie